benjisidi/saltmarsh/Session 7 - Boss Nass Fiasco.md

 - There's a large cave entrance, which we're pretty sure is the right place.
 But there's a snag - Kolinth sees something large in the water
 # The Lizardman Caves
 - The big thing turns out to be the a sea crocodile thing that the guards use as a mount
+- We distract the guards away from the entrance with some lights, and sneak into the cavern
+- The
 # The Throne Room
 - There's a whole load of different creatures in here
 	- Some Koalinth (aquatic hobgoblin)